MihaelaBr/jekyll-theme-testing/_posts/2024-04-16-appsheet-req.markdown

 techstack: Google Appsheet | Google Sheets
 linkviz: https://public.tableau.com/app/profile/mihaela.brankova5845/vizzes
 linkcode: https://github.com/MihaelaBr
-description: This Exploratory Data Analysis and Visualisations project was created in Jupyter Notebooks and later in Tableau using the data from my personal Spotify account.
-Data was provided by Spotify after an official request in April 2024.
-The project was inspired by a Women in Data Science (WiDS) Workshop on using Jupyter Notebooks for data analysis and visualisations.
+description: This Low-code app development project was created leveraging Google Appsheet and Google Sheets.
+It aimed at helping the Operations team and the Managers to track all the Hardware and Travel Request data and documents, along with other requests.
+Requests data is in one place with limited access to certain features and data within the app from specific teams, employees and managers.
+The project was developed using Agile methodology, which involved iterative two-week sprints where I prioritized tasks based on their business value and the Operations team's feedback who are the main app user for now.
 ---